budimanjojo/talhelper/docs/docs/getting-started.md

     The generated files contain unencrypted secrets and you don't want people to get a hand on them.

+!!! note

+    Do not update or change your `talsecret.sops.yaml` file once you have a working cluster unless you want to recreate a new cluster or know what you're doing as you will break the cluster and lose access to it.

+!!! note

+    Running `talhelper genconfig` will request a brand new `talosconfig` that is valid for 365 days since the time you run the command.
+This means the content of the file will be different everytime.
+This is the equivalent to [Generating new client configuration](https://www.talos.dev/latest/talos-guides/howto/cert-management/#generating-new-client-configuration) that you can use to re-request a new client configuration.

 ### You are starting from scratch

 If you are creating a Talos Kubernetes cluster from scratch and you want to use `talhelper`, that's awesome!